cfloersch/jarsigner-maven-plugin/README.md

 -------------

 This implementation supports all of the default capabilities of the Apache maven jar signer, although some of the arguments may be slightly different.
-For example to define a timestamp authority you would do something like the following:
+For example:

 ```xml
     <plugin>